Mohammad Alavi (game developer): Career

 Alavi's main field of expertise is design and cinematic gameplay scripting.
-His creations are described as "thoughtful" and noted in terms of artificial intelligence (AI) companion roles.
+His creations have been described as "thoughtful" and noted in terms of artificial intelligence (AI) companion roles.

 Entering the video game industry

 During his college years, Alavi started to create mods for Duke Nukem 3D, Quake, Half-Life and Counter-Strike.
 His hobby was to work as a mapper and texture artist for mods.
 He later made a reputation for himself under the alias "BadMofo", when one of his works was published on an issue of PC Gamer.
 Alavi later entered Full Sail University to focus on programming, and applied for a programming job at Infinity Ward following his graduation.
 Considering his reputation as a modder, the company offered him a job as a level designer, instead of a programmer.

 Call of Duty series

 According to Edge, Alavi "is responsible for some of the most intense and memorable campaign levels in Call Of Duty history".
 PC Gamer called Alavi "the designer behind two of the most acclaimed missions in Call of Duty history ("All Ghillied Up" and "No Russian")".

 Alavi created his first professional levels for Call of Duty 2, including the potato-throwing grenade tutorial.

 The first level of Call of Duty 4: Modern Warfare, "Crew Expendable", which is set on a ship on a stormy sea is also his work.
 His design for the level was initially rejected by the leads, due to technical complexities, but Alavi stayed after hours and worked 18-hour days for three weeks to secretly script the rejected level.
-Once the leads became aware of his work and saw his not quite done work, they were convinced to include it in the game.
+Once the leads viewed his unfinished work, they were convinced to include it in the game.

 The same went for a flashback mission called "All Ghillied Up", when he ended up writing the necessary code himself.
-His "tense and deliberately paced mission" was debuted in E3 2007.
+The "tense and deliberately paced mission" was debuted in E3 2007.
 The mission marked the first time in the series that non-player characters were capable of stealth behaviors.
 The mission won significant critical attention, being described as "One Of Gaming's Best Levels" and "The Best Call Of Duty Mission Ever" in reviews.
 In 2011, Now Gamer ranked the level the 20th on its "Top 50 Gaming Moments".
 It was also ranked #13 in IGNs "Top 100 Video Game Moments".

 Alavi's script for AI in Call of Duty 4: Modern Warfare, ended up having value and formed the template for the next title of the series, Call of Duty: Modern Warfare 2.